-- Subdivision algorithms have been ported to the GPU using geometry (tesselation) shaders. - This subdivision can be done completely independently of geometry, imposing no demands on the CPU. - Uses a complex blend of precalculated weights and shader logic - Impressive effects in use at id, Valve, et al
+- Subdivision algorithms have been ported to the GPU, often using geometry shaders. - This subdivision can be done completely independently of geometry, imposing no demands on the CPU. - Uses a complex blend of precalculated weights and shader logic - Impressive effects in use at id, Valve, etc!